 Note:

-As of the 2022 assessment, the basic tax-free allowance is 15% of the profit.
-This results in a maximum basic tax-free allowance of EUR 4,500.
+Until the 2023 assessment, the tax-free allowance for profits was EUR 30,000.
+This resulted in a maximum basic tax-free allowance of EUR 4,500.

 The basic tax-free allowance can only be claimed once per assessment year even if the taxpayer operates several companies.
 The basic tax allowance can be freely allocated to the individual companies (subject to a maximum of 13% of the operational profit or 15% from 2022).
 If no allocation is made, it is apportioned in the ratio of the profits.